 Branches should be used to represent a single deliverable request from the business, such as a new feature, user story, or bug fix.
 Include the minimum viable number of changes in any one branch and nothing more.

 Branches should be deployed as soon as their development work is ready for testing and release.
-The longer a branch exists without getting merged, the greater risk for merge conflicts and deployment challenges.
+The longer a branch exists without getting merged, the greater the risk for merge conflicts and deployment challenges.

 There are two approaches to managing branches created during development.